When

 Faq

-Register NOW for our Spring Renewal Well-being Fair
+Register soon for our Autumn Abundance Well-being Fair!

 You can expect a community day filled with small group workshops, conversation circles, interactive 1:1 session with practitioners, coloring & craft area, vegan snacks and drinks, and an opportunity to explore a wide range of health and wellness centered experiences.